Overview – User Group, News, Magazines, Books, Apps, Sites

 By the time Val turned over the editorial duties to Kathryn Hallgrimson Suther in mid 1984, the group had grown to an incredible 25,000 members.
 With this number of people came an incredible number of problems as well.
 No longer was the group able to maintain the small cozy feeling of the early meetings.

-Many of the meetings which were taking place became too much for Val to handle and he took the step of leaving to see what else he could do in life.
+Many of the meetings became too much for Val to handle and he took the step of leaving to see what else he could do in life.
 Thus, he left the group which he founded and turned over the reigns to another early member, Don Williams.

-With the departure of Val came a real change in the scene within the company and many of the associated problems which are normally associated with such companies.
+With the departure of Val came a real change within the company and many of the associated problems which are normally associated with such companies.
 The success of the group had been noticed.

 In 1985, a taxation dispute with the state of Washington brought about a change in status of the group from a non-profit organization to a standard company.
 The name was changed from Apple Pugetsound Program Library Exchange to A.P.P.L.E.
 Co-Op as the state revoked the non-profit status of the group.

-In 1987, A.P.P.L.E. celebrated its 10 year anniversary with a 16-page extravaganza in the magazine featuring interviews with many early members of the group.
+In February 1988, A.P.P.L.E. celebrated its 10th anniversary with a 16-page extravaganza in Call-A.P.P.L.E. magazine featuring interviews with many early members of the group.
 Dick Hubert, who was the Executive President of the Co-Op at the time, mentioned the expansion and a focus of trying to get better speakers for the group.

-Two years later, the decision was made to change the magazine’s publication to quarterly.
-The combination of this and the decision by Apple Computer, Inc. to discontinue selling the Apple IIe and IIGS made interest in the group wane severely.
-Additionally, one board member made it his personal objective to essentially kill the group in order to acquire its assets.
-This eventually did happen.
+Two years later, the decision was made to change Call-A.P.P.L.E. magazine to publish quarterly.
+This decision essentially put the magazine on a spiral of non-production and into the historical category.
+The combination of this decision, the general decline of computer magazines in the late 1980s, and the decision by Apple Computer, Inc. to discontinue selling the Apple IIe and IIGS made interest in the group wane severely.
+Additionally, one board member made it his personal objective to essentially kill the group in a feeble attempt to acquire its assets.
+Eventually the office assets went to auction and the office was closed.

 The End of an Era?